mayasharma2110/Keep-Riding/README.md

 ## Media

+Carousel-img4 is a picture I have taken myself.

-I found the following images online from pexels.com: hero-image, lessons, hacks, contact-form
+I found the following images online from pexels.com: contact-img, lessons, hacks, contact-form and carousel-img3.

-I found the following images online from unsplash.com: special-offers,
+I found the following images online from unsplash.com: special-offers and carousel-img2.

+I found the following image from stocksnap.io: carousel-img1.

-Please note I did some minor editing to some of these photos.
+Please note I did minor editing (cropping only) to some of these photos.

 ## Acknowledgments